DamoM73/digital-solutions-text-2025/content/08_sql/10_insert.md

 - **Inserting multiple records at once:** You can add multiple rows with a single `INSERT INTO` statement by separating each set of values with a comma.
 This is more efficient than writing individual `INSERT` statements for each record.
 :::

-Go to the [W3schools Tutorial](https://www.w3schools.com/sql/sql_insert.asp) on the INSERT STATEMENT and complete their exercises.
+Go to the [W3schools Tutorial](https://www.w3schools.com/sql/sql_insert.asp) on the INSERT Statement and complete their exercises.

 :::{seealso} INSERT INTO Activities
 :class: dropdown